nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_qsg.rst

          :alt: nRF Connect for Visual Studio Code - Refresh Connected Devices and Flash buttons

    When the programming is done, the **LED 3** on the development kit turns on to indicate that the Zigbee network is open.
-   After some time, it turns off and the Zigbee network needs to be reopened.
+   After some time, it turns off and the Zigbee network needs to be reopened (see below).
 #.
 Add the light switch application.
    Repeat steps 2 to 4 using a custom application location and name, for example ``Zigbee_light_switch``.
    The path for the application template is :file:`nrf/samples/zigbee/light_switch`.